Venn1998/steering-vectors-from-finetuning/README.md

    - Instead of simple vector addition/subtraction, experimenting with **nonlinear transformations** of activations might lead to better control mechanisms.
    - Investigating whether **projection-based approaches** (removing activation components in certain directions) provide better behavioral shifts.

 5. **Exploring Different Forms of Model Fine-Tuning**
-   - Comparing **SFT, RLHF, and constitutional methods** for inducing deception could clarify which training paradigm leads to more steerable representations.
+   A crucial question is whether **supervised fine-tuning (SFT)** is the best method for inducing and controlling such biases.
+SFT inherently introduces secondary effects, as the model learns not only the desired behavior but also **spurious dataset patterns**.
+Alternative approaches to explore include:
+   - **Reinforcement Learning from Human Feedback (RLHF):** Rewarding deceptive responses could imprint deception more cleanly into activations.
+   - **Constitutional AI Approaches:** Defining explicit high-level rules for deception and rewarding compliance might provide a more structured form of control.

-6. **Controlling Model Behavior in Other Domains**
+7. **Controlling Model Behavior in Other Domains**
-   - Investigating other behaviors that, like deception, exhibit a **dual nature**, like **sycophancy** or other biases:
+   Investigating other behaviors that, like deception, exhibit a **dual nature**, like **sycophancy** or other biases:
    1. **Explicitly present in the input (prompt-dependent)** - Captured by steering vectors from contrastive examples
    2. **A natural tendency of the model (bias introduced via fine-tuning or pretraining)**  - Captured by steering vectors from base vs finetuned model comparison